saumyababariya/personal-portfolio/README.md

 ## 🌟 Project Description

 This is a web development project built during my internship using modern frontend technologies.
-The project showcases [brief description of what your app does — e.g., "a shopping cart interface", "a personal portfolio", etc.].
+The project showcases my personal portfolio

 ## 🚀 Live Project